SKK DOJO & INSTRUCTORS

 Sensei Chris began training in 1991 at SEKU Petersfieild with Gary Chandler.
 He was graded to Shodan in 1995 by sensei Dave Hazard.

-Following the 2019 SKK Okinawa tour, sensei Chris returnd to head up our Bojutsu training program.
+Following the 2019 SKK Okinawa tour, sensei Chris returned to establish our Bojutsu training program.

 An advocate of Koryu Uchinadi he is noted for his "iri kume" techniques, penetrating his opponants defence at close quarters, delivering decisive counter attacks ending the encounter.